q3769/conottle/README.md

 ```

 Builder parameters can also be individually provided.
 E.g. a conottle instance from the following builder throttles the
-max concurrency of each client's tasks at 4, and has no limit on the total number of clients in parallel:
+max concurrency of each client's tasks at 4, and has no limit on the total number of clients serviced in parallel:

 ```aidl
 ConcurrentThrottle conottle = new Conottle.Builder().throttleLimit(4).build();